The money raised from Income Tax funds a number of services in the UK eg public services, healthcare, state benefits, infrastructure and the Police.

 You will have to pay National Insurance contributions if you earn over a certain amount.
-For information visit Gov.uk for details.
+For information visit Gov.uk.
 All students, including international students, are required to pay.
 Payments are deducted from your wages by your employer.

 Note that if you’re not working and you intend to live permanently in the UK, you can make voluntary National Insurance contributions.
 This protects your National Insurance record and ensures you receive a full pension when you retire.
 However, check with the Inland Revenue whether this is worthwhile in your case.

 What if I pay too much tax?